Research

 with Andrew Thorne-Lyman, Leah Bevis, and Rebecca Heidkamp

-Forthcoming in Current Developments in Nutrition
+Current Developments in Nutrition (2024) [Pre-print]

-Results: Nationally, wasting fluctuated from 2013-2019, with the lowest annual prevalence of 6.0% (95% CI, 5.1 – 7.0%) recorded in 2014 and the highest in 2017 at 9.0% (95% CI, 8.3% - 9.7%).
-Pooled across years, the peak wasting season prevalence was 8.7% (95% CI, 8.2% - 9.3%), and low wasting season prevalence was 6.3% (95% CI, 5.5% - 7.2%).
-Considerable fluctuations in annual wasting prevalence were noted when data were exclusively sampled from either the peak wasting or low wasting seasons, but season-adjusted estimates did not differ notably from raw wasting prevalence estimates.
+Results: Nationally, wasting fluctuated from 2013–2019, with the lowest annual prevalence of 6.0% (95% confidence interval [CI]: 5.1, 7.0%) recorded in 2014 and the highest in 2017 at 9.0% (95% CI: 8.3, 9.8%).
+Pooled across years, the peak wasting season prevalence was 8.8% (95% CI: 8.3, 9.3%), and low wasting season prevalence was 6.4% (95% CI: 5.7, 7.1%).
+Month-adjusted wasting estimates did not differ notably from raw wasting prevalence estimates.
+Simulations demonstrated that adjusting for months reduces bias in wasting when surveys are conducted 1 or 2 mo apart across waves but fails to reliably do so when surveys are conducted in different seasons across waves.

 Political Power and Public Health: Examining the Effects of Caste Representation on Child Health in India